xlang-ai/OpenAgents/README.md

 We welcome contributions and suggestions, together we move further to make it better!

 - 🐛 Post an [issue](https://github.com/xlang-ai/OpenAgents/issues) if you encounter any problems during your experience, or if you want to add any additional features.
 - 🕹 Directly contribute to our repo by creating a [Pull Request](https://github.com/xlang-ai/OpenAgents/pulls).
-Together we can make XLang better!
+Together we can make OpenAgents better!
 - ⭐ Give us a star, follow us on [Twitter](https://twitter.com/XLangNLP), share your own examples, and share with your friends!

 For detailed information on how to contribute, see [here](https://github.com/xlang-ai/OpenAgents/blob/main/CONTRIBUTING.md).